 Handling a federal drug case requires different strategies and skills than when defending clients in state court cases.

 Attorney Reish is experienced at handling federal drug cases in the Middle District of Pennsylvania, and has done so for over a decade.
-He has represented individuals charged with growing operations, conspiracies, RICO matters, traffic stops, and international drug trafficking organizations.
+He has represented individuals charged with growing operations, conspiracies, RICO matters, vehicle stops, and international drug trafficking organizations.
 From the start of a case, he can:

 -Communicate with the Government if you receive a target letter.